-The potential damage associated with extratropical strong-storm tracks over land in North America is assessed taking into account very high near-surface storm wind speeds, i.e., those that exceed the local 98th percentile (Fig. 9).
+The potential damage associated with extratropical strong-storm tracks over land in North America is assessed taking into account very high near-surface storm wind speeds (i.e., those that exceed the local 98th percentile; Fig. 9).
 Areas east of high orography experience the highest percent of strong-storm days with near-surface wind speeds above the 98th percentile (Fig. 9a).
 As seen in Fig. 9b, these same areas also experience the most intense wind speeds related to the strong-storm tracks.

 Intense near-surface winds do not necessarily imply damage, unless they occur over populated areas.
-Fig. 9c presents the 2010 population number obtained from the LandScan Global Population Project following the methodology in Dobson et al. (2000), which is used for the calculation of the storm loss index presented in section 2c.
-The storm loss estimate (Fig. 9d) highlights the regions that are most vulnerable to damages from very high storm winds.
-Within North America, these areas are in the eastern US spanning from the Midwest to the east coast states, as well as along the southwestern US coast.
-A comparison with Fig. 9a reveals that storm wind loss in these areas is associated with up to 16% of strong storms in winter.
+Figure 9c presents the 2010 population number obtained from the LandScan Global Population Project following the methodology in Dobson et al. (2000), which is used for the calculation of the storm loss index presented in section 2c.
+The storm loss estimate (Fig. 9d) highlights the regions that are most vulnerable to damage from very high